 The Graduate College Student Grievance Committee is constituted from the University's graduate faculty.
 Criteria for creation of the Committee are that there be no fewer than five faculty members, and that the members be selected at the beginning of the academic year, to hear formal appeals from fall, spring, and summer semesters.
 At least three of the Committee members must be from departments/schools where students work with people (typically referred to as "clients" or "students" or "patients") under the supervision of faculty or other professionals (e.g., communication sciences and disorders, counselor education, criminal justice, nursing, psychology, social work).
 One or more alternates must be chosen at the beginning of the year to replace members of the Committee who might be unavailable to hear a case in a timely manner or who might have a conflict of interest.
-In addition, the student may choose to include one voting graduate student must be in good academic and disciplinary standing.
+In addition, the student may choose to include one voting graduate student who will be appointed by the Graduate Dean.
+If the student chooses to include a peer, that student must be in good academic and disciplinary standing.
 The Committee shall select the chair.
 A quorum for decisions of the Committee is three-fifths or more of the assigned members.
 For each appeal, the Dean shall appoint to the committee one additional graduate faculty member knowledgeable in the academic area of the grievance.